leeourand/leeourand.github.com/_posts/2021-05-24-big-business.md

 - [HappyGastropod, LLC](https://happygastropod.com) is officially a thing.
 I've been using the name HappyGastropod since 2008.
 Thirteen years later, we're officially in business!
-I've been working on a little bulletin-board software called [Cafayo](https://cafayo.com) that prompted the move start a company.
+I've been working on a little bulletin-board software called [Cafayo](https://cafayo.com) that prompted the move to start a company.
   I've always loved the name HappyGastropod, and loved the goofy logo I made all those years ago:
   <img src="https://happygastropod.com/images/logo.png" width=200 class="m-auto bg-yellow-200 p-3 rounded-lg">
   This thing remains a nights-and-weekends type of project.
 It's been a fun learning experience thus far, and I'm excited by the possibilities.
-- Cafayo has been built using some [Hotwire](https://hotwire.dev) techniques.
+- I'm building Cafayo using some [Hotwire](https://hotwire.dev) libraries and techniques.
 It's an absolute delight to build apps this way.
-It's so refreshing, having spent the past few years writing in the flavor-of-the-month single-page-app framework for work.
-Hotwire is simple, fast, and (once you wrap your brain around it) flexible.
+It's so refreshing, having spent the past several years writing in the flavor-of-the-month single-page-app framework for work.
+Hotwire is simple, fast, and (once you wrap your brain around it) surprisingly flexible.
 A shame about its whole relation to Basecamp...
-- After years of prodding by family and friends, I broke down and bought an Xbox Series-S. I got it primarily to whip my brother's ass in the [MotoGP Game](https://motogpvideogame.com).
+- After years of prodding by some family and friends, I broke down and bought an Xbox Series-S. I got it primarily to whip my brother's ass in the [MotoGP Game](https://motogpvideogame.com).
 It's not going as planned, thus far.
 I have much practice to do.
 - Governor's Island is open to the public yet again.
 Cynthia and I went this